Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 - Navbar
 - Footer

+## Documentation for your framework

+You must document your framework.
+This inlcudes code samples showing the framework in use.
+Show a sample for each of the styles the framework generates.

+You can follow the example I have created here: https://github.com/soggybag/frmwrk-css

 ## Activity

 Follow the guide above to get your navbar started.
 Build from there and style the navbar to make it fit the design and theme of your framework.